billyyoung/blog/content/posts/meditation-early-notes.md

 This year, I also started attending some group meditations a couple times per month.
 One is hosted by friends (we mostly do open awareness + _metta_), and another is <a target="_blank" href="https://serviceguild.fun/saturday-night-metta/">Saturday Night Metta</a> hosted over zoom.

+## How's it going?

+I'm now enlightened!! jk

+It's been good.
+Actually it's been more than good.
+It's strange, I'm not sure why I have this urge to downplay it.
+But actually I think I've experienced a non-trivial amount of positive change from the meditation I've done so far, mainly with _metta_.
+I've noticeably "leveled up" in the amount of love I feel toward myself compared to one year ago.
+There were even a few days earlier this year where I had the thought "oh wow I actually love myself" and felt this to be true in a way I had never felt before.
+Much of this progress came from doing well-guided _metta_ meditation (and e.g. identifying objects of vast amounts of love).

+And so I want to do more meditation in general.

+The purported longer-term benefits of a strengthened prefrontal cortex or _moksha_ still feel largely distant and abstract to me.
+But I'm motivated to continue and also see if I can experience these firsthand.

 ## Miscellaneous thoughts

 ### Community helps a lot